Benzillaist/hw7-fall-22/README.md

 This function should take in a query string and return a `Promise` that fulfils with an array of university names.

-Use the <http://universities.hipolabs.com/search> API to retrieve your result.
-It has a `name` parameter to search for universities with a similar name.
+Use the <https://university-web-api.herokuapp.com/search> API to retrieve your result.
+It has a `name` parameter to search for universities that start with the given name.

 ### 4. `fetchAverageUniversityWeather`